paperos-labs/paperos-docs/content/ranes_examples.md

 console.log(resource);
 ```

-## Create Employee Resource
+## Create Employee Records

-Create Resource the same time a Ranes Employee is added.
+Create a Record at the same time a Ranes Employee is added.

 1. All you will currently need to pass through the request body will be the name
    and email of the employee, which will be used on our end to populate question